-Analyzed the differences in correlations between indices at monthly and weekly scales (Figure 2), we support the necessity of adopting the weekly scale to study lags.
-The monthly scale preferred for drought assessment from a hydrological perspective may overlook the quick response of the land-atmosphere interactions.
-The clusters of moderate to high correlation between indices mostly occur within the first month preceding or following an anomaly (Figs. 3-7), particularly in the short to very short-term.
-High correlations tend to peak and plunge in the interval of a few weeks.
-This short-term response recommends the use of the weekly scale and aggregation periods below the seasonal scale, such as SPIw-13 (equivalent to SPI3), to evaluate the delay or precedence between indices.
+sity of adopting the weekly scale to study lags.
+The monthly scale preferred for drought assessment from a hydrological perspective may overlook the quick response of the land- atmosphere interactions.
+The clusters of moderate to high correlation between indices mostly occur within the first month preceding or following an anomaly (Figs. 3-7), particularly in the short to very short term.
+High correlations tend to peak and plunge in an interval of a few weeks.
+This short-term response recommends the use of the weekly scale and aggregation periods below the seasonal scale, such as SPIwsurface model (LSM) SMDIw index at the weekly scale for the period 2010-2017.
+Lags are calculated for the -104 leading and +104 lagged time steps of SMDIw in reference to SPIw-i.
+The height of the bars of the plot indicates the area of the basin affected by non-significant (greyscale) or significant (colored scale) correlations.
+The saturation of the colored scale indicates the magnitude of the significant positive (red) or negative (blue) Pearson correlation coefficient of SPIw-i and SMDIw.